alphadl/inspiring_papers/README.md

 [81] An Analysis of Encoder Representations in Transformer-Based Machine Translation

 [82] An Introductory Survey on Attention Mechanisms in NLP Problems

+[83] On Zero-shot Cross-lingual Transfer of Multilingual Neural Machine Translation.pdf